groue/GRDBObjc/README.md

 # Installation

-**Before considering using GRDBObjc**, please consider it is still very young software.
+**Mandatory warning**: GRDBObjc is still very young software.
 It is tested, but does not fuel many real-life apps yet.

 Get familiar with the ["Swift and Objective-C in the Same Project"](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) chapter of Swift documentation.